 Guidance on digital traffic management techniques should be flexible and relevant in order to allow network operators and regulators to respond to emerging challenges.
-Rather than providing rigid prescriptions which would quickly become outdated, guidance should be based on general principles, such as equal treatment for equal kinds of traffic.
+Rather than providing rigid prescriptions which would quickly become outdated, d.
+Net neutrality must be addressed at a global level